Azure-Samples/azureai-samples/quickstart.md

 6. Create an Azure OpenAI resource:

    > [!NOTE]
-   > Azure AI Agent Service is currently available for all OpenAI models in available Azure Regions that are compatible with Azure Assisants (see the [models guide](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#assistants-preview)) and Llama 3.1-405B-instruct.
+   > Azure AI Agent Service is currently available for all OpenAI models in available Azure Regions that are compatible with Azure Assistants (see the [models guide](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#assistants-preview)) and Llama 3.1-405B-instruct.
 We will be expanding to more models in the future.

    ```console
     az cognitiveservices account create --name {MyOpenAIResource} --resource-group {my_resource_group} --location eastus --kind OpenAI --sku s0